-In this article, we will see how Windows 10/8/7 treats Prefetch and SuperFetch on Solid-State Drives.
-Yesterday we saw how Windows treats Defragmentation on Solid State Drives.
-Before we start, let me make it clear that it t is not a good idea to disable SuperFetch (Now called SysMain) or Prefetch as it may degrade system performance.
+In this article, we will see how Windows 10/8/7 treats Prefetch and SysMain on Solid-State Drives.
+Yesterday we saw how Windows treats Defragmentation on Solid-State Drives.
+Before we start, let me make it clear that it t is not a good idea to disable SysMain (Earlier called SuperFetch) or Prefetch as it may degrade system performance.
 Leaving these services to their default settings is best.

-In short, SuperFetch and Prefetch are Windows Storage Management technologies that provide fast access to data on traditional hard drives.
+In short, SysMain and Prefetch are Windows Storage Management technologies that provide fast access to data on traditional hard drives.
 On Solid State Drives, they result in unnecessary write operations.

 The SysMain service is the one that is related to Superfetch.
 Its job is to maintain and improve system performance over time.
 It is found in the System32 folder.
 The Services is the same, but the Display name for it has been changed in Windows 10 from Superfetch to SysMain.